Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Introduction

 While the behavior of each player is determined by a threshold rule at the local level, understanding the aggregate dynamics of diffusion and its equilibrium property is a non-trivial problem if players are interconnected in a complex manner.
 As a conventional approach for achieving this goal, mean-field approximations have been extensively used to calculate the steady-state fraction of active players~\citep{jackson2007diffusion,lopez2006contagionIJGT,lopez2008GEBdiffusion,lopez2012GEBinfluence,lelarge2012diffusion}.
-A key idea of the mean-field method is that the (possibly heterogeneous) probabilities of neighbors being active are approximated by a constant probability that a randomly chosen neighbor being active. \cite{jackson2007diffusion} obtain a fixed point of the self-consistent equation for the approximated probability and calculate the steady-state fraction of active players. \cite{lopez2006contagionIJGT,lopez2008GEBdiffusion,lopez2012GEBinfluence} and \cite{lelarge2012diffusion} obtain the (first-order) conditions under which a large fraction of players can become active due to diffusion.
+A key idea of the mean-field method is that the (possibly heterogeneous) probabilities of neighbors being active are approximated by a constant probability that a randomly chosen neighbor \addr{is} active.